ait-detectmate/DetectMateService/README.md

-# Core Component Prototype
+# Service Prototype

-This project demonstrates a basic `CoreComponent` class designed to be inherited by other specialized components.
+This project demonstrates a basic `Service` class designed to be inherited by other specialized components.

 ### Developer setup: